rupalchopra16/Social-Media-Marketing-Campaign-Analysis/README.md

 - **The cause is channel-specific, not audience or goal-related.** Campaign_Goal, Customer_Segment, Target_Audience, Location, and Language showed no meaningful concentration in the low-CTR group — only Channel_Used did.
 - **Acquisition_Cost and Conversion_Rate stay flat across channels**, ruling out cost or conversion efficiency as the explanation — the issue is specific to click-through behavior on Pinterest.

-**Takeaway:** most Pinterest campaigns perform normally, but the channel carries a meaningfully higher risk of severe underperformance than the other three — worth a targeted creative/targeting review.
+**Takeaway:** most Pinterest campaigns perform normally, but the channel carries a higher risk of severe underperformance than the other three - suggesting a much needed creative/targeting review.

-## Visualizations

-- Average CTR by channel (bar chart)
-- Overall campaign share vs. share of low-CTR campaigns, by channel (grouped bar chart) — the core evidence for the Pinterest finding
-- Distribution of CTR across all campaigns (histogram) — visual confirmation of the skewed, trustworthy shape referenced in the data quality section

-*(See `Marketing_Campaign_Analysis.ipynb` for all charts and full code.)*

 ## Tools & Libraries